Width (in)

 3600 x 5400 px at 300 DPI

 Calculating the correct print size for digital art is what keeps a sharp file from becoming a soft print.
 Whether you are preparing a 300 DPI photo for a gallery wall or a lower-resolution proof for internal review, this calculator handles the math instantly.
 Enter width, height, and target DPI to see the real print size in inches and centimeters before you upload, export, or send files to a lab.
+For deeper export planning, use the print resolution guide for artists.

 This matters because print quality depends on both total pixel count and final viewing distance.
 A file can look crisp on screen and still fall apart on paper if you stretch it beyond its supported size.
 The quick chart above handles the most common 4 x 6, 5 x 7, 8 x 10, and poster-oriented checks, while the calculator lets you validate odd sizes and custom crops.
+After confirming dimensions, validate final trim safety with the print bleed and safe margin calculator and compare formats in the paper size chart.

 Use these next-step tools to keep the session moving and increase answer depth.